-Even if you follow a fad diet and lose some weight, the weight loss does not stay and more than likely, the process to lose that weight was done in an unhealthy manner.
-Fad diets do not work for many reasons and should be left alone; if you want to diet, eating healthy and regular exercise is the best place to start.
+Even if you do follow a fad diet and lose some weight, the weight loss will not be permanent and you will probably have lost weight in an unhealthy way.
+Fad diets do not work for many reasons and should be left alone; if you want to diet, a healthy diet and regular exercise is the best place to start.

 #1.
 They Are Void Of Exercise

-For the most part, there is no exercise routine linked to a fad diet.
-A fad diet usually comes with the mindset of “get fit quick”.
+Mostly, there is no exercise routine linked to a fad diet.
+A fad diet usually comes with the mindset of 'get fit quick'.

-While eating healthy is a big part of losing weight or generally staying fit, exercise is crucial too.
-Just because you are eating fruits and veggies every day does not mean your body would not benefit from some cardio.
+While a healthy diet is an important part of losing weight or staying fit, exercise is also crucial.
+Just because you eat fruit and vegetables every day does not mean your body will not benefit from a bit of cardio.

-When you follow a fad diet, you are basically eating one type of food for a few months while remaining sedentary.
-Even for the healthy eaters being sedentary is not good for you.
-It is important that you get daily exercise into your schedule, even if that means taking the stairs instead of the elevator or walking your dog around the block.
+If you follow a fad diet, you will be eating one type of food for a few months while remaining sedentary.
+Even if you eat well, being sedentary is not good for you.
+It is important to get some daily exercise into your schedule, even if it means taking the stairs instead of the lift or walking your dog around the block.

 #2.
 They Are Not A Sustainable Source Of Nutrients

-As stated above, many fad diets rely on one or two food groups for the bulk of the meals you will be eating.
-If you are eating one food for an entire month, for example, your diet is devoid of all other nutrients, vitamins, and minerals necessary for proper nutrition besides the few that are found in the fad diet.
+As mentioned above, many fad diets rely on one or two food groups for the majority of your meals.
+If you eat one food for a whole month, for example, your diet will be devoid of all the other nutrients, vitamins and minerals that you need for proper nutrition, apart from the few that are included in the fad diet.

-This is incredibly unhealthy and can actually make you worse off.
-Every meal you eat should be balanced with protein, fruits and veggies, and grains.
-If you do not get at least one serving a day of all of these food groups, you are not keeping your body healthy.
+This is incredibly unhealthy and can make you feel worse.
+Every meal you eat should be balanced with protein, fruit and vegetables and grains.
+If you are not getting at least one portion of these food groups a day, you are not keeping your body healthy.